rafaelaqfc/rafaelaqfc/README.md

 ## Some words about me :shamrock:

-- I recently graduated in Data Science :disguised_face: from LightHouse Labs.
+- I recently graduated in Data Science :disguised_face: from Lighthouse Labs.
 - I'm currently updating my [Sentiment Analysis of Medication Reviews](https://github.com/rafaelaqfc/Sentiment-Analysis-of-Medication-Reviews-Project.git) :telescope: project.
 - I'm also actively learning R and PowerBI ⚡ to enhance my skills.
 - As a holder of a Ph.D. in **Linguistics**, specifically in Discourse Analysis, I am constantly fueled by curiosity :speak_no_evil:.
 - Feel free to ask me about :speech_balloon: the relationship between **Discourse Analysis**, **Machine Learning**, and **Bias**, and I would be thrilled to share my insights on the topic :thinking:.
-- I am also eagerly looking forward to collaborating :dancers: on future **NLP** projects.
+- Im also eagerly looking forward to collaborating :dancers: on future **NLP** projects.
 - Whenever I have free time, I run to the kitchen to cook :stuffed_flatbread: or to the balcony to play with my beautiful dog :dog:.

 <br>